Updated on by Daniel Twigg

-In this stage we are adding the details collected in the Google Sheet to our email service provider, in this case Sentori.
-We’ve created a custom list, including additional field for each application that is checked through the workflow.
+In this stage, we are adding the details collected in the Google Sheet to our email service provider, in this case, Sentori.
+We’ve created a custom list, including an additional field for each application that is checked through the workflow.

 A contact is created in this list, with the stored results of the system checker being added to the record.
 These fields can then be mapped to an autoresponder template within Sentori (we’ll cover more of this later).